Engineering Management, Systems and Technology

 Corequisite(s): ECT 206.

 ECT 224.
-Digital Systems Fundamentals.
-3 Hours
+Digital Systems Fundamentals w/ Lab.
+4 Hours

 Fundamental theory and techniques of digital systems to include binary arithmetic, logic gates and simplification methods, combinational and sequential circuit design, and programmable logic devices.
 Digital system design and implementation using current principles, practices, and tools is introduced.
 This course includes significant practical experiences through laboratory exercises and design projects.
+Theory and lab are integrated into a single course (3-1-4).

 Prerequisites: ECT 110.